Access to Higher Education Diploma (Social Science and Humanities), Level 3

 What can I do next

-With your Access to Higher Education Diploma (Social Sciences & Humanities) you will be qualified to apply to a university degree in a wide range of subjects, including teaching and humanities, e.g. history, sociology or psychology.
+With your Access to Higher Education Diploma (Social Sciences and Humanities) you will be qualified to apply to a university degree in a wide range of subjects, including teaching and humanities, e.g. history, sociology or psychology.
 Your tutor will support you through your application.

 Last year’s Access to Higher Education students went on to study the following courses: Adult nursing, Animal behaviour, Birthing and Beyond Practitioner, Building and Construction Management, Business Management, Occupational Therapy, Childhood Studies, Children’s Nursing, Counselling and Psychology, Forensic Science, Foundation Science, History, Mental Health Nursing, Midwifery, Nutritional Science, Psychology, Psychology with Criminology, Radiography, Radiotherapy, Social work, Sociology, Sports science, Teaching and Theology.